Pontine Marshes: Agro Pontino

-The Battle of Anzio left the marsh in state of devastation; nearly everything Mussolini had accomplished was reversed.
+The Battle of Anzio left the marsh in the state of devastation; nearly everything Mussolini had accomplished was reversed.
 The cities were in ruins, the houses blown up, the marshes full of brackish water, the channels filled in, the plain depopulated, the mosquitos flourishing, and malaria on the rise.
 The major structures for water control survived, and in a few years, the Agro Pontino was restored.
 In 1947, the province of Littoria, created by Mussolini, was renamed to Latina.
 The last of the malaria was conquered in the 1950s, with the aid of DDT.

 Today, a duct system runs through the dried-out area.
 Wheat, fruit, and wine grapes are cultivated in the Pontine region.
-The "Agro Pontino" is a flowering landscape with modern cities with both prewar and postwar architecture.
+The "Agro Pontino" is a flourishing landscape with modern cities with both prewar and postwar architecture.
 By 2000, about 520,000 inhabitants lived in this formerly deserted region.
-The Battle of the Swamps, however, is never quite over; without constant vigilance, dredging the canals, repairing and updating the pumps, and so on, the enemy would soon return.
-The spectre of distant problems remains: the prospect of chemical pollution of the environment, DDT-resistant mosquitos, and medicine-resistant strains of malaria.
+However, without constant vigilance, dredging the canals, and repairing and updating the pumps all of this can be undone.
+The specter of distant problems remains: the prospect of chemical pollution of the environment, DDT-resistant mosquitoes, and medicine-resistant strains of malaria.